AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 The `MarkSoldCommand` executes by retrieving the `Property` object for each ID and creating a new `Property` object with the same attributes but with its `Status` as unavailable to replace the old `Property`.

 #### <u>Mark Property as Unsold Command</u> (`unsold`)
-The `unsold` command finds properties by they ID and changes the status of the property to unavailable.
+The `unsold` command finds properties by their ID and changes the status of the property to unavailable.

 Compulsory fields:
 - ID (using `p/` prefix)